getmac-io/getmac-gitlab-executor/README.md

 4. Set `executor = "custom"` in the `[[runners]]` section in your GitLab Runner's `config.toml` file.

+5. Create a new SSH key pair or use an existing one.
+Add the public key in the [GetMac Dashboard](https://cloud.getmac.io/ssh-keys).
+This key will be used to access the virtual machine.
+Set the path to the private key using the `GETMAC_CLOUD_SSH_PRIVATE_KEY_PATH` environment variable if it's not the default path (`$HOME/.ssh/id_rsa`).

 ### Environment Variables

 The executor uses the following environment variables for configuration: